hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/CDEPS.rst

 By default, the DAPP keyword should already be set to HAFS-ALL on all supported machines except wcoss_cray.

-The remainder of the build process is the same as described in the HAFS installation guide.
+The remainder of the build process is the same as described in the :ref:`HAFS Quick Start Guide <QuickStart>`.

 ================================
 Using CDEPS in the HAFS Workflow